dmitrii602/wmc-docs/docs/overview.md

 ## About WMTx

 <img src="img/banner.png" title="banner" />
-Base is a secure, low-cost, builder-friendly Ethereum L2 built to bring the next billion users onchain.
+WMTx is a reliable and cost-effective Ethereum L3 solution designed to bring blockchain access to the next billion users.
+Built on Layer 3 architecture and integrated with the World Mobile network, WMTx addresses challenges in connectivity and financial inclusion by providing affordable and scalable access to decentralized technology and services.
+This solution empowers users to connect, transact, and build within a decentralized framework, reducing reliance on traditional centralized systems.

-Base is incubated within Coinbase and plans to progressively decentralize in the years ahead.
-We believe that decentralization is critical to creating an open, global cryptoeconomy that is accessible to everyone.
+Developed within the World Mobile ecosystem, WMTx is on a path towards full decentralization, ensuring that control is distributed among the community rather than centralized.
+This approach aligns with World Mobile's mission to create an open, global crypto economy that is accessible to everyone, especially in underserved regions.
+By merging blockchain with innovative telecommunications, WMTx aims to drive financial inclusion and revolutionize global connectivity.

 ---

-### Ethereum L2
+### Ethereum L3

-Base is built as an Ethereum L2, with the security, stability, and scalability you need to power your onchain apps.
-Confidently deploy any EVM codebase and onramp your users and assets from Ethereum L1, Coinbase, and other interoperable chains.
+WMTx is built as an Ethereum Layer 3 solution, offering enhanced scalability, security, and flexibility specifically designed for the needs of the World Mobile ecosystem.
+This L3 architecture allows for more efficient and cost-effective transactions, tailored to handle the unique demands of WMTx's decentralized network.
+By operating on Layer 3, WMTx benefits from the foundational security of Ethereum while enabling faster and more scalable operations that are essential for global adoption.
+This structure supports the seamless deployment of smart contracts and decentralized applications, optimized for the World Mobile network, and ensures that users and assets can move fluidly across different layers of the blockchain, providing a robust and adaptable environment for innovation.

-### Big features, small fees
+### Advanced features with minimal costs

-Get the EVM environment at a fraction of the cost.
-Get early access to Ethereum features like Account Abstraction (ERC4337), simple developer APIs for gasless transactions, and smart contract wallets.
+Unlock the power of the EVM environment without the heavy price tag.
+WMTx leverages advanced Ethereum capabilities like Account Abstraction (ERC-4337) to elevate user experience and simplify development.
+With ERC-4337, you can combine multiple transactions into one, streamline wallet recovery without the need for a seed phrase, and allow users to cover gas fees using their preferred tokens.

-### Open source
+### Powered by Open source

-Base is built on the MIT-licensed [OP Stack](https://stack.optimism.io/), in collaboration with Optimism.
-We're joining as the second Core Dev team working on the OP Stack to ensure it’s a public good available to everyone.
+WMTx is architected on the MIT-licensed [OP Stack](https://stack.optimism.io/), developed in close collaboration with Optimism.
+As an active Core Dev team, we are committed to maintaining and enhancing the OP Stack to ensure it remains a public resource accessible to everyone.
+This collaborative approach guarantees a secure, scalable, and transparent foundation, fostering continuous innovation within the decentralized ecosystem.
+Security is a core focus, with WMTx building on Ethereum's robust security features and adding additional protections tailored to safeguard user assets and data, particularly in the context of financial inclusion and global connectivity.

-### Scaled by Coinbase
+### Expanding with WMTx

-Base is an easy way for decentralized apps to leverage Coinbase's products and distribution.
-Seamless Coinbase integrations, easy fiat onramps, and access to millions of verified users in the Coinbase ecosystem.
+WMTx provides a straightforward way for decentralized applications to leverage World Mobile's products and capabilities.
+Seamless integration with World Mobile, easy access to fiat onramps, and connection to a growing network of users within the World Mobile ecosystem.